monknomo/pywin/README.md

 Prerequisites
 --------------

-*** Set some environment variables
+### Set some environment variables

-You can configure the required environment variables by right clicking on ìMy Computerî or ìComputerî from the start menu, or on the desktop and selecting ìpropertiesî  From the System menu, select ìAdvanced system settingsî  From there, select ìEnvironment Variablesî  Create a new System variable called ìPYWIN_HOMEî and set it to whatever directory you have unzipped PyWin to (you should see bin, lib etc from this directory)
+You can configure the required environment variables by right clicking on "My Computer" or "Computer" from the start menu, or on the desktop and selecting ‚Äúproperties‚Äù  From the System menu, select "Advanced system settings"  From there, select ‚ÄúEnvironment Variables‚Äù  Create a new System variable called ‚ÄúPYWIN_HOME‚Äù and set it to whatever directory you have unzipped PyWin to (you should see bin, lib etc from this directory)

 You must add %PYWIN_HOME%\bin to your system path before any existing python installations

 Python requires msvcr100.dll in c:\windows\system32 and possibly in C:\Windows\SysWOW64 if you wish to run 32bit python on 64bit windows.
 You can obtain this by installing Visual C++ 2010 SP1 Redistributable Package x86 or a python version.

-*** Installation
+### Installation

 Unzip pywin to %PYWIN_HOME%

-*** Use
+### Use

 From the command line type pywin --help to get a list of commands and their usage.